Don’t Let Gum Disease Erode the Foundation of Your Mouth

 Learn More about Gum Disease Treatment at Grandon Village Dental Office

 Gum disease is one of the most common oral health problems to affect adults at some point in their lifetime.
 As it is a progressive disease, early intervention helps to prevent permanent tooth and gum damage.
-Not everyone will experience obvious signs and symptoms, which is why Dr. Bailey stresses the importance of biyearly dental exams and cleanings at his San Marcos dental office.
-Dr. Bailey and Dr. Phan
+Not everyone will experience obvious signs and symptoms, which is why Dr. Golshan stresses the importance of biyearly dental exams and cleanings at his San Marcos dental office.
+Dr. Golshan and Dr. Phan

 help to educate his patients on gum disease prevention and treatment for periodontal issues.

 Gum disease progresses in three stages.
 The disease itself is the result of oral bacteria growth on the teeth and gums.
 When bacteria are left on teeth, plaque will build and become tartar.
 Without a professional cleaning, the tartar will damage soft tissue, tooth roots, bone and will eventually lead to tooth loss.

 Gingivitis: This is the first stage of gum disease, where debris and bacteria build up along the gum line, creating plaque.
 At this stage, the disease is reversible, because bones and soft tissue have not yet been permanently damaged.

 Periodontitis: Pockets of bacteria, plaque, and tartar move below the gum line that create pockets of infection.
 At this point, the damage is being done to the bones and connective tissue that hold the teeth in place.
 However, with professional dental treatment, it's possible to prevent more damage.